formless-eng/share-v1-core/README.md

 - `SHARE035` : `The community reserved slot must currently be owned by initialization owner in order to have proper permissions to transfer to community member.`
 - `SHARE036` : `Payment to operator address during funding operation unsuccessful.`
 - `SHARE037` : `Transferring community allocated slots is prohibited until distribution process is complete.`
+- `SHARE038` : `Partition size must be less than or equal to the maximum partition size specified by this contract.`

 ## Audits and Formal Verification